 Then, suddenly, I was an adult with a career that I hadn’t even been looking for.
 Deep down I knew that this was not the same kind of possibility that I had felt for myself as a college student, this was not the more that I dreamed of as a child.

-Yet pursuing my career was thrilling, for awhile, the act of proving myself to myself.
+Yet pursuing my career was thrilling, for a while, the act of proving myself to myself.
 The act of becoming independent, of earning real money, of striking out on my own and surviving.
 I was proud of myself.
 But deep inside there lived a hollow space where the truth lived.
-The truth knew that I had traded in my potential, my desire for more, for the traditional model of success.
+The truth was that I had traded in my potential, my desire for more, for the traditional model of success.

 Life began to feel very empty.
 Not that it wasn’t nice: dinners with friends, fun trips, nice clothes.
 It was a full life with good people around me.
 But I couldn’t shake the feeling: shouldn’t there be more?